 The effect of having sex before a big event is greatly under-researched when it comes to women.
 But this experiment completed in Geneva, Switzerland did show that, for men at least, "that sexual activity had no detrimental influence on the maximal workload achieved and on the [cyclists'] mental concentration".
 It's widely thought that restrictions on sexual activity, like pre-match bans for footballers, are for psychological rather than physiological reasons.

-The internet is also pretty obsessed with an Israeli scientist called Alexander Olshanietzky who is claimed to have said, before the 1996 Olympic games in Atlanta, that “women gets better results in sports competition after orgasm. […] The more orgasms, the more chances of winning a medal.”
+The internet is also pretty obsessed with an Israeli scientist called Alexander Olshanietzky who is claimed to have said, before the 1996 Olympic games in Atlanta, that "women get better results in sports competition after orgasm. [...]
+The more orgasms, the more chances of winning a medal.

 What about fertility and sexual health issues?

-The thinking is that because nerve damage can prevent you from climaxing, and there’s some evidence that orgasmic contractions help you to conceive, that there could be a negative impact on fertility.
+The thinking is that because there is an increase in the chances of nerve damage from cycling, you may struggle to climax.
+There's some evidence to support that orgasmic contractions help you to conceive and so cycling could have - a roundabout way - a negative impact on fertility.
 But aside from that, evidence for fertility issues is negligible.

 Do also remember that if you are a serious athlete, it may not just be the bike that puts you at risk.
 Consuming lots of caffeine (around 5 or more cups a day), which many cyclists do, has been associated with decreased fertility, as has smoking, excessive alcohol consumption and an unhealthy diet.

-Cycling is good for you.
+So what does it all mean?
+Well, Cycling is good for you.
 Sex is good for you.
-Keep having sex and cycling.
+Keep having sex and cycling - simple!